walchko/github-blog/source/blog/Robots/sw-serial/sw-serial.md

+---
-# Software Serial on RPi
+title: Software Serial on RPi
+---

 If you need an extra serial port, you do a SW serial port using `pigpio` like this: